 Forevermore, the Cultist does not gain Depravity when they commit a Sin unless they are publicly confronted about the sin in question.

-If the Rite is unsuccessful, the Cultist gains the Cursed state and a Personal Failure.
+If the Rite is unsuccessful, the Cultist gains the Damned state and a Personal Failure.
 This Rite automatically fails if the Cultist has not sold their soul to Tarranthalus.

 Rank 1 – Fratres/Sorores

 I do not begrudge the time I spent in suffering and ignorance.
 It served to harden me, sharpen me, and allow me to take control of my life.
 I have passed on from childhood and having my destiny shaped by hands other than mine.

 Act – The Cultist, the aspirant, and any other Cultists of Tarranthalus gather at a private place and extinguish all sources of light.

 Liturgy – “As rust erodes all sacred swords, and archangels deplumed drop into the void, so too must time and ignominy claim all within this cursed world.
 But we invoke your name, Tarranthalus, beautiful and awful, triumphant and free.
 You who cast off your shackles and demanded better of creation.”

 Act – A blade is passed around by the Cultist and has all in attendance, including the inductee, cut themselves, taking a wound.
 Their blood is spilled into a vessel.
 The Cultist then dips their finger in the blood and marks each forehead of those in attendance with the symbol of Tarranthalus.

 Act – The name of Tarranthalis is chanted for all and all present call for the deity of Power and Desire to witness those assembled and hear their call.